diondlewis/webopt/README.md

 * Calculate number of pizzas based on window size

 #### Computational Efficiency:
 Time to resize pizzas is less than 5 ms using the pizza size slider on the views/pizza.html page.
-Resize time is shown in the browser developer tools
+Resize time is shown in the browser developer tools.

 * Optimize Time to Resize Pizzas in pizza.html
 * Made the following changes to changePizzaSizes: